 Education and Outreach Committee

-Co-chairs: Sandra Meola, NY/NJ Baykeeper; Meishka Mitchell, Cooper’s Ferry Partnership; Shoshanna Page, New Jersey Urban Mayors Association
+Co-chairs: Sandra Meola, New Jersey Audubon; Meishka Mitchell, Cooper’s Ferry Partnership; Shoshanna Page, New Jersey Urban Mayors Association

 Well-informed decision makers, community partners, residents and ratepayers participate actively and influence the planning and management of their water infrastructure.
 They fully understand the importance of taking care of water infrastructure, including the costs of inaction.